darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

 # Software Requirements

-Update raspberry pi - make sure you can access raspberry pi via ssh as you will want to run it headless.
-Recommend runnning raspberry pi OS lite.
+Update Raspberry Pi - make sure you can access Raspberry Pi via ssh as you will want to run it headless.
+Recommend running Raspberry Pi OS lite.

 	sudo apt update
 	sudo apt upgrade